Skip to content Skip to footer

 Parade History

-The Chicago Pride Parade commemorates the Stonewall rebellion that took place on June 28, 1969 when patrons of a New York City gay bar, the Stonewall Inn, fought back during a raid by police.
+The Chicago Pride Parade commemorates the Stonewall uprising that took place on June 28, 1969 when patrons of a New York City gay bar, the Stonewall Inn, fought back during a raid by police.

 Who We Are